top of page

 INFIDELITY INVESTIGATIONS

 A cheating spouse or significant other will tend to exhibit some of the signs of infidelity listed below.
-Signs of a cheating husband or wife include unavailability at work, increased time away from home or unusual cell phone usage, or other infidelity signs.
+Signs of a cheating husband or wife include unavailability at work, increased time away from home, unusual cell phone usage, or other infidelity signs.
 If more than a few of the indicators

 below are present, the next step is to conduct surveillance to confirm your suspicions.
 There are a few key behavioral patterns to take notice of your spouse while at home.